Author has written 5 stories for Eyeshield 21, Bleach, Saiyuki, and Trigun.

 Anime/manga I'm familiar with:

 I'm a huge OC fan.
 Sure, I support canon character pairings, too, but when it comes to actually reading about them, I'd prefer OC.

-Friendly advice/pet-peeves commonly found in fanfictions:
+Friendly advice/pet-peeves (for me) commonly found in fanfictions:

 2. Conventions.
-They teach this in school, do use it.
+They teach this in school, use it.
 You can have the best damn ideas, plot-line, story, etc. in the world, but if you can't write well nobody will understand what's going on.
-Conventions includes spelling, grammar, punctuation, etc. And yes, it really does matter; people that are looking for stories to read judge partially off of how well it's written; poor conventions implies that the author didn't put any thought or effort into the writing and pretty much just throw up on the page and decided to show it to the world.
+Conventions includes spelling, grammar, punctuation, etc. And yes, it really does matter; people that are looking for stories to read judge partially off of how well it's written; poor conventions implies that the author didn't put any thought or effort into the writing and pretty much just threw up on the page and decided to show it to the world.

 3. Don't publish anything if you're gonna be a sensitive crybaby.
 The reviews aren't JUST for people to gush things like "Omg that was awesome!" and "Ur a awesome writer!"
 Believe it or not, reviews are for constructive feedback on an author's stories that is meant to help.
 SO, if you get someone who points out that, hey, spell-check might be something to invest in, or that your writing is unorganized and hard to follow, don't pitch a fit and send them a PM b*ing at them about how you can't please everyone and that they complain too much or something.
 First of all, it's rude on YOUR part; they were trying to help, and as much as it may suck to realize, you're not perfect.
 Second, it's immature.
 If you don't understand why the person said it, ask them to clarify what they're talking about.